 The Tatras are the highest range in the Carpathians.
 There are many trails for each.
 We would like to offer You:

 a) Chocholowska Valley in the West Tatras – long, postglacial valley with pastoral glades.
-Climb to the peak of Grzes and Rakon in the main ridge of West Tatra.
+Peaks around are gentle and grassy, they offer splendid panoramic views.
 Medium.
-7h, +/-1000
+From 6 to 12hours of walking

 b) Koscieliska Valley - the valley is similar to Chocholowska Valley, but it is shorter and more interesting, possibility to visit caves.
 Climb to Iwaniacka pass or lake Smreczynski.
 Easy; 6-7 h, max +/- 600 m.